compayser/cogmapoptimizer/examples/Example2/Example2_en.md

 ![Fig. 7](pics/yPic7.png)

 _Fig.
-7 ó Solution obtained by AI for example 2b (schedule of a particular stage of work)_
+7 ‚Äî Solution obtained by AI for example 2b (schedule of a particular stage of work)_

 The algorithm suggested making three significant changes to the resulting cognitive map.